(page last updated 11/30/2017

 And yet I can't deny that single topic Facebook Groups serve a valuable purpose.

 Never, never, never hesitate to contact me!
-That's what you're paying for... but seriously, I really like helping people and student questions are never a bother.
+That's what you're paying for... but also, I really like helping people and student questions are never a bother.

-I have a few areas open in the classroom lesson areas for questions.
+There are a few areas on the course pages that accept comments.
 They work but they're not always user friendly.
 I receive a notification when you leave a message there but I'm not convinced that you see a return message when I answer it.

-Use the Foundations Facebook page for easy communication but you can also PM me on Facebook.
+Use the Foundations Facebook page for easy communication.

 Failing all that: